ChlorisF/UK-China-Cross-Cultural-Psychology/README.md

 # Cultural-generalisability-2023
 ## full_data.csv
 The dataset contains processed and compiled data necessary for data analyses.
-Different nodes (for randomisation purposes) under the same measure are compiled into single files.
 Information potentially pertaining to participant identity has been removed.
-*Note* that participant IDs in the datasets were anonymised and do not contain tracking information.
+**Note** that participant IDs in the datasets were anonymised and do not contain tracking information.

 ## Analyses and figures.R
 The R script can be used to replicate plot-drawing and statistical analyses